 In a culture that abounds with famous place names such as "Santa Lucia" and "Vesuvius," "Piedigrotta" still stands out as one of the best-known names among Neapolitans, themselves.
 The name, itself, means "at the foot of the grotto," referring to the nearby Roman tunnel that leads beneath the hill in back of the church of Santa Maria di Piedigrotta; that grotto connects the section of Naples known as Mergellina at the west end of the bay with Fuorigrotta—"beyond the grotto," today a thriving and large suburb of Naples.
 The old Roman tunnel was bypassed many decades ago by a modern traffic tunnel on the right of the church.

-in popular Neapolitan culture with the famous
+connected in popular Neapolitan culture with the famous

-a celebration on September 8, a spectacular parade
+celebration on September 8, a spectacular parade led by

 viceroys and Kings, passing along the entire length of

 the seaside road, Riviera di Chiaia, and winding up at

 the church, itself.
 The parade was a yearly affair in

-under the Bourbons.
+in the 1700s under the Bourbons.
 The parade was still

-the 19th century and into the 20th.
-In some fashion
+held during the 19th century and into the 20th.
+In some

 Beginning in the 1830s, the Festival of Piedigrotta held a song-writing contest for composers of Neapolitan songs and is responsible for providing us with such songs as "Funicuì-Funiculà" (the winner from 1880) and many others.
 Much more recently, although there is still a celebration at the church, the parade is no longer held.